astronlabltd/assignments-docs/go-fullstack/task.md

 - Create your own **private repository** on GitHub for the project.
 - Work on your solution in your private repository.
 - Add `@omar391` as a collaborator to your private repository.
-- Once completed, email the link to your private repository to `omar391`.
+- Once completed, submit your response here: https://forms.gle/2wgWRCVGjhcRmyfX7.

 ## Evaluation Criteria